 The microbiome is like the control center for the skin.
 It decides what gets in and what stays out.
 When the microbiome is balanced, the skin barrier can function optimally.

 It locks in moisture so skin stays hydrated.
-It keeps irritants and pathogens (toxins) out, which protects against inflammation and infection.
+The skin keeps irritants and pathogens (toxins) out, protecting against inflammation and infection.
 It makes the texture and tone of skin more even so that complexion appears plump, smooth and ultimately more youthful and radiant.

 A balanced microbiome means there’s enough good bacteria to keep away the bad bacteria that can cause so many of those pesky skin problems.
 When strains of bacteria in the microbiome are not coexisting as they should, an imbalance occurs.
 This is called dysbiosis.
 If even one strain gets overgrown and starts crowding out the other critters, problems begin occur.